jindongli-Ai/jindongli-ai.github.io/_pages/about.md

 I obtained a Master's degree in Computer Science and Technology from the School of Artificial Intelligence at JLU, and -->

 Hello!
-I am currently a Ph.D. student at AI Thrust, The Hong Kong University of Science and Technology ([HKUST-GZ](https://www.hkust-gz.edu.cn/)), under the supervision of Prof. [Menglin Yang](https://yangmenglinsite.github.io/).
+I am currently a Ph.D. student at AI Thrust, The Hong Kong University of Science and Technology ([HKUST-GZ](https://www.hkust-gz.edu.cn/)), under the supervision of Prof. [Menglin Yang](https://yangmenglinsite.github.io/) (海外优青).
 <!--
 I obtained a Bachelor's degree from NUDT.
 -->